1211307959/FYP02-IS-T2430-0030/MODEL_DOCUMENTATION.md

 ## Executive Summary

 This documentation describes our revenue prediction system for small businesses, focusing on the **XGBoost Revenue Prediction Model with 50/50 Split**.
 The system provides accurate revenue predictions and pricing insights for strategic decision-making, achieving an exceptional **R² = 0.9947** on the test set.
+The system now features automatic multi-file data processing, combining all available CSV files for comprehensive analysis.

 ## Model Architecture